Sopot Lighthouse

 The Sopot Lighthouse is a navigation facility on the Polish Baltic coast, located in Sopot.
 It was built in 1903–04 as a part of the Balneological Institute.
-The extent of its focal length of the light has since been reduced to 7 nmi, which, according to existing criteria, no longer formally makes it a lighthouse, although it is still called so.
+The extent of its focal length of light has since been reduced to 7 nmi, which, according to existing criteria, no longer formally makes it a lighthouse, although it is still called so.
 It is open to visitors.